Biography: Austen Pinkerton

 From August 2007 to October 2008 he worked part-time for Chistopher Smallwood Architects, Fulham, London, as a Senior Architectural Technician.

-As a result of the collapse in the construction industry in 2008 he set up his own business in partnership with Stephen Street as a general builder, whilst continuing to work as an artist on average two days a week.
+As a result of the collapse in the construction industry in 2008 he set up his own business in partnership with the photographer Stephen Street as a general builder, whilst continuing to work as an artist on average two days a week.

 Due to a presence on the American website: ‘Absolutearts’, and the British website: ‘Londonart’, he has to date been offered three exhibitions in the United States, three in the U.K., and exhibitions in Poland and Hong Kong.
 All the above were offers to participate in large group shows.
 One exhibition in the USA in North Carolina has so far taken place.
 He has also contributed to a group exhibition at the Arkhangel gallery in Listowel, Eire.